-Wiley Rein’s CFIUS practice is complemented by the broad and diverse strength of professionals in the firm’s other areas of specialty, including Government Contracts, Export Controls, Cybersecurity, Economic Sanctions/Office of Foreign Assets Control, FCPA, and Corporate, and is further bolstered by a host of specialized practice experience in defense, telecommunications, aviation, satellite technology, and other sectors.
+Wiley Rein’s CFIUS and National Security Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Export Controls, Economic Sanctions/Office of Foreign Assets Control, Anti-Money Laundering, FCPA, Cybersecurity, Communications, Privacy, Government Contracts, International Trade, Public Policy, and Corporate practices.

-Wiley Rein’s CFIUS and NSA experience includes, among others:
+Wiley Rein’s national security experience includes, among others:

 - Assisting a Fortune-10 U.S. company through the CFIUS process in conjunction with its joint venture with a government-controlled Middle Eastern company in the oil and gas sector.

-- Assisting a major New York private equity fund in its acquisition of one of America’s largest defense and energy contractors to the U.S. government.
+- Assisting a major New York private equity fund in its acquisition of one of the largest defense and energy contractors to the U.S. government.

-- Advising in multiple sales of U.S. defense contractors to foreign buyers and securing CFIUS approval and security clearances from the DSS with respect to Top Secret programs.
+- Advising in multiple sales of U.S. defense contractors to foreign buyers and securing CFIUS approval and security clearances from DSS with respect to companies involved in Top Secret government programs.

 - Counseling a major foreign government-controlled satellite company in its acquisition of substantial satellite communications assets serving the United States and the international community.

-- Representing a multinational non-U.S. company before the DSS, set up its new U.S. subsidiary to perform classified contracts, and assisted in gaining all required compliances.
+- Representing a multinational non-U.S. company before DSS, organizing its new U.S. subsidiary to perform classified contracts, and assisting in gaining all required clearances.

 - Assisting buyers, sellers, institutional investors, private fund complexes, and foreign sovereign wealth funds with foreign investments in U.S. computer, defense, and natural resources companies.

-- Advising a major U.S. consultancy firm on the DSS process and foreign ownership, control or influence considerations in the National Industrial Security Program Operating Manual (NISPOM) process.
+- Advising a major U.S. consultancy firm on the DSS process and FOCI considerations consistent with the National Industrial Security Program Operating Manual (NISPOM).

-- Advising a U.K. engineering and infrastructure construction firm in its purchase of a U.S. advanced technology and engineering company.
+- Advising a U.K. engineering and infrastructure construction firm in its purchase of an advanced technology and engineering company in the United States.